Science Museum of Virginia Operating Policies

-- Museum members must reserve a ticket for admission.
-Members should log in with their email and password before adding tickets to your cart to receive the member discount.
+- Members should log in with their email and password before adding tickets to your cart to receive the member discount.

 - Guests wishing to purchase tickets under our Museums for All program or guests who qualify for teacher or military discounts should call 804.864.1400 to receive a promo code to be used when purchasing tickets online.

 - If you or anyone in your party is feeling ill on the day of your visit or is exhibiting symptoms of COVID-19 please call the Museum to reschedule your visit.

 - If you're wearing a mask, it should be made of solid material.
-Any mask that incorporates a valve that is designed to facilitate easy exhaling; mesh masks; or masks with openings, holes, visible gaps in the design or material, or vents are not sufficient face coverings because they allow droplets to be released from the mask.
+Any mask that incorporates a valve that is designed to facilitate easy exhaling; mesh masks; or masks with openings, holes, vents, or visible gaps in the design or material are not sufficient face coverings because they allow droplets to be released from the mask.